danielharrell/does_music_move/does_music_move.md

 words, *within* the melody's change in pitch, as if having caused it.
-To be more specific, suppose we hear the beginning of "Twinkle Twinkle, Little Star" on middle C, where C is followed by the G a fifth above.
-Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the ˆ5 tone.
-And this change of place gives us the impression of a motion having caused the melody's change in pitch: in this case, the impression of a leap from the ˆ1 to the ˆ5 having caused C to be followed by G. Now suppose we hear the siren rise from C to G. We don't hear this rise happen in the articulated space of a scale; and indeed the continuity of the siren's change in pitch would seem to preclude it, since the places in a scale are discrete.
+To be more specific, suppose we hear the beginning of "Twinkle Twinkle, Little Star" on middle-C, where C is followed by the G a fifth above.
+Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth, or otherwise put, from the one-tone to the five-tone.
+And this change of place gives us the impression of a movement having caused the melody's change in pitch: in this case, the impression of a leap from the one tone to the five, having caused C to be followed by G. Now suppose we hear the siren rise from C to G. We don't hear this rise happen in the articulated space of a scale; and indeed the continuity of the siren's change in pitch would seem to preclude it, since the places in a scale are discrete.
 But this means we are given no impression of movement by the siren's change in pitch, from one place to the next.
 It's as if the siren rises and falls only in time, not in space.
 True, we can see, or at least infer, a change of place *behind* the siren's